Strong, healthy feet thanks to acupressure mat

 The heel lifter

-For this exercise you need a stable surface.
-You stand upright and push your shoulders down slightly to have a straight back and a proud, stable stance.
-Now place your feet side by side with a small gap and bring your heels together so that they touch.
+You need a stable surface for this exercise.
+Stand upright and press your shoulders down slightly to keep your back straight and your stance proud and stable.
+Now place your feet next to each other with a small gap between them and bring your heels together so that they touch.

-Then lift your heels upward, continuing to press your heels together, and then lower them back down.
-Make sure that throughout this movement your upper body remains straight.
+Then lift your heels upwards, continue to press your heels together and then lower them down again.
+Make sure that your upper body remains straight throughout this entire movement.

 Claw feet